 - She gets Diana drunk on currant wine

-- She makes an inedible cake for Mrs. Stacy, the reverend’s wife
+- She makes an inedible cake for Mrs. Allan, the reverend’s wife

 - She is teased by Gilbert Blythe, cracks a slate across his head, which scandalizes the schoolroom, and never speaks to him again until they are teenagers.

 - She dyes her hair green.
 (Oh, Anne)

 - She walks a ridgepole, falls and breaks her ankle, and faints, which achieves another one of her life goals (fainting is romantic)